zaznich-coolstuff/head_geek_assessment/README.md

 head_geek.py

-Then, to ACTUALLY start the assessment, run:
+Then, to ACTUALLY start the tool, run:

 python3 head_geek.py